 The pou homeodomain transcription factor brn-4 plays a role in the specification of islet α cell development at a precise time during islet cell development.
 Expression of brn-4 under the control of the pdx-1, but not the insulin promoter, induces the co-expression of glucagon and insulin in the beta cell lineage of transgenic murine islets in vivo.
 Similarly, brn-4 expression in transfected rat AR42J cells resulted in the induction of proglucagon gene expression in vitro.
 In contrast, expression of pax-6 using the same pdx-1 promoter did not induce ectopic glucagon gene expression in beta cells.
 See Brn-4 transcription factor expression targeted to the early developing mouse pancreas induces Ectopic glucagon gene expression in insulin-producing beta-cells.
 J Biol Chem.
 2002 Feb 7

-Does the islet α cell ever produce GLP-1 in the context of islet development or regeneration?
+Does the islet α cell produce GLP-1 in the context of islet development, regeneration, or hyperglycemia?

-Several studies address this possibility by demonstrating induction of PC1 expression in α cells, the prohormone convertase responsible for liberating GLP-1 from proglucagon.
+Several studies support this possibility by demonstrating induction of PC1 expression in isolated cultured islet α cells.
 Although GLP-1 is not normally synthesized in physiologically relevant amounts in normal islet α cells, the amount of pancreatic GLP-1 may be increased in rats with STZ-induced diabetes.
 Pancreatic and α cell expression of PC1 is induced in rats given streptozotocin, leading to small but significant increases in the levels of bioactive GLP-1 in the rat pancreas.
 The islet α cell expression of both prohormone convertase enzymes PC1 and PC2 are upregulated in this model.
 Regulation of pancreatic PC1 and PC2 associated with increased glucagon-like peptide 1 in diabetic rats : J Clin Invest 2000 Apr 1;105(7):955-965.
 The physiological significance of these findings remains unknown, but may be related to an adaptive response to experimental islet injury.

 A second study documents the developmental expression of proglucagon and PC1 in the embryonic mouse pancreas from E10.5 to E 15.5 Expression pattern of IAPP and prohormone convertase 1/3 reveals a distinctive set of endocrine cells in the embryonic pancreas.
 Mech Dev.
 2002 Jul;115(1-2):171-176, raising the possibility that bioactive GLP-1 might be liberated from these cells with potential implications for b-cell growth and development.
 Similarly, rats treated with streptozotocin exhibit b-cell regeneration, increased pancreatic levels of GLP-1 and the antagonist exendin(9-39) diminished the b-cell regeneration observed after STZ administration Ontogeny of regeneration of beta-cells in the neonatal rat after treatment with streptozotocin.
 Endocrinology.
 2006 May;147(5):2346-56.
 These studies do not prove that bioactive GLP-1 exerts a role during development or regeneration, but they certainly expand our concepts to include a potential for some islet α cells to produce GLP-1 in the correct developmental or experimental setting in the context of b-cell injury.